ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

     - Not sure
     - SWEs to investigate
     - High priority/soon
-  * - `Anemia YLDs attributed to maternal disorders YLDs in count data results <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3.5.0/check%20dalys.ipynb>`_
+  * - `Anemia YLDs attributed to maternal disorders YLDs in count data results <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3.5.0/check%20dalys.ipynb>`_.
+Also, can anemia YLDs please be stratified by pregnancy state?
+(Sorry I didn't initially ask for this, but it's added to the output table shell in this PR)
     - Hopefully just a results processing issue?
     - SWEs to investigate
     - High priority/soon